JasperSnoek/spearmint/spearmint-lite/README.md

 experiments are distributed and run on the system.
 As the code is designed to run experiments in parallel (spawning a new experiment as soon a result comes in), this requires some engineering.
-The current implementations of these are in 'spearmint.py', 'spearmint_sync.py' and 'spearmint-lite.py':
+The current implementations of these are in the 'spearmint' and 'spearmint-lite' subdirectories:

-**Spearmint.py** is designed to run on a system with Sun Grid Engine and uses SGE to distribute experiments on a multi-node cluster in parallel using a queueing system in a fault-tolerant way.
-It is particularly well suited to the Amazon EC2 system.
-Using [StarCluster](http://star.mit.edu/cluster/) will allow you to set up a large cluster and start distributing experiments within minutes.

-**Spearmint_sync.py** is designed to run on a single machine with potentially many cores.
-This driver simply spawns a new process on the current machine to run a new experiment.
-This does not allow you to distribute across multiple machines, however.
+**Spearmint** is designed to automatically manage the launching and associated bookkeeping of experiments in either a single machine or cluster environment.
+This requires that you provide a 'wrapper' in a supported language (currently Python or Matlab) and a configuration file detailing parameters to be tuned and their respective bounds.
+The wrapper must accept parameter values and then return simply a value which you wish to minimize with respect to the parameters.
+Spearmint will then iteratively call the wrapper with different parameter settings in an order that seeks to find the minimum value in as few evaluations (or cost) as possible.

-**Spearmint-lite.py** is the 'bare-bones' stripped version of the code.
+**Spearmint-lite** is the 'bare-bones' stripped version of the code.
 This version is simply driven by a flat-file and does not automatically run experiments.
 Instead, it proposes new experiments (potentially multiple at a time) and requires that the user fill in